Skip to main content

 Maria Sabina

-Maztec healer, shaman of sacred mushrooms.
-She practiced the so-called Veladas ceremonies, during which she kept vigil with people who needed treatment for their souls with psychedelic mushrooms.
-Her figure became controversial because Maria Sabina, despite her many contributions to the local community, introduced Westerners to religious traditions and rituals hitherto known to the indigenous people of Mexico.
-It was at her home that Robert Gordon Wasson (researcher, ethnobotanist) consumed mushrooms, the first person outside this culture to do so, and later described the ceremony in American Life.
-Maria Sabina mother of magic mushrooms, while cursed by her community, became a pop culture icon, visited by well-known artists and psychedelic researchers in the 1960s, including John Lennon, Jim Morrison, Walt Disney, Bob Dylan, Aldous Huxley, and Albert Hofmann.
+It was at her home that Robert Gordon Wasson (researcher, ethnomycologist) consumed mushrooms as the first outsider and later described the ceremony in the American magazine Life.
+Maria Sabina – mother of magic mushrooms – while cursed by her community, became a pop culture icon visited in the 1960s by well-known artists and psychedelic researchers such as John Lennon, Jim Morrison, Walt Disney, Bob Dylan, Aldous Huxley and Albert Hofmann.
 You can read more about this remarkable figure here.

 Microdosing